opnsense/docs/source/manual/how-tos/ipsec-rw-srv-eapradius.rst

 Step 1 - Create Certificates
 ----------------------------

-For EAP-MSCHAPv2 with IKEv2 you need to create a Root CA and a server certificate for your Firewall.
+For EAP-RADIUS with IKEv2 you need to create a Root CA and a server certificate for your Firewall.

 Go to **System->Trust->Authorities** and click **Add**.
 Give it a **Descriptive Name** and as **Method**